OPIXray-author/OPIXray/README.md

 ## Acknowledgement

-Thank [amdegroot/ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) for the backbone on which our DOAM based.
+Thank [amdegroot/ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) for the SSD backbone on which our DOAM based.

 ## License